dataforgoodfr/batch7_satellite_ges/README.md

 # We need help

-- Better peak detection: So far, we are fitting gaussian curves to detect relevant peaks.
+- Better peak detection: So far, we are fitting Gaussian curves to detect relevant peaks.
 2 issues:
-    - we use SciKit Learn curve_fit.
+    - We use SciKit Learn curve_fit.
 Do you know a better algorithme or how to tune parameters of curve_fit ?
-    - we are looking at other methodologies to detect anomalies (our 'peaks') in the concentrations  - any idea?
+    - We are looking at other methodologies to detect anomalies (our 'peaks') in the concentrations  - any idea?
-- Wind modeling to estimate emission from detected concentration - any idea? (inverting the gaussian plume model)
+- Wind modeling to estimate emission from detected concentration - any idea? (inverting the Gaussian plume model)
 - Interactive dasboard to share our work on the web (Streamlit ?)